DoomFire/ClockworkDungeon/README.txt

  []		- metal crates
  [x]		- Simple table
  []		- Simple chair
- []		- consoles
+ [o]		- consoles
- []			- wall mounted button
+   [x]			- wall mounted button
- []			- wall mounted lever
+   [x]			- wall mounted lever
    [x]			- Large lever
    []			- valve
  []		- hung up towels
  [x]		- lamps
  [x]		- gramaphone intercom
  [o]		- Blackboard with chalk
- []			- Interacting will draw something then scrub it off.
+   [o]			- Interacting will draw something then scrub it off.
  [x]		- Typewriter
- []		- Food vendor
+ [x]		- Food vendor
- []		- metal bucket and cleaning equipment
+ [x]		- metal bucket and cleaning equipment
  [x]		- Kleinklok in a pod
- []		- Port hole
+ [x]		- Port hole
- []		- Inner-wall Kleinklok in a pod
+ [o]		- Inner-wall Kleinklok in a pod
  []		- Inner-wall Jail Cell
+ []		- Keyhole
+ []		- Large mechinism ( Ask Doom for Explination )
+ []		- HUGE door ( See above )

     Hostile NPCs
- []	- Generic Lowerclass
+ [o]	- Generic Lowerclass
- []	- Generic Upperclass
+ [x]	- Generic Upperclass
-		- Go for switches before attempting to escape.
+  [x]		- Go for switches before attempting to escape.
  []	- Guardian Automatons. ( shooty, stabby, slammy. )
  []  			- Stop and wait when idle sometimes
  []		- Long Ranged Automaton
    []			- Fix his ability to tansverse obstacles
    []			- Fix ability to run left ( Currently only runs right )
    []			- Glitch with animation, causing attackdown to skip [x]			- Make his collision box smaller ( 2 x 2 tiles )
    []			- adjust other numbers in monstertype file
    []			- Make him chase you up stairs
    []			- Figure out why he can see you through the ground []			- change the projectile he fires
- [x]			- Make him able to be spawned from activating an object []				- Make the drop spawner only work during the idle animation []			- fix him not running while chasing you.
+   [x]			- Make him able to be spawned from activating an object
+     []				- Make the drop spawner only work during the idle animation []			- fix him not running while chasing you.
    []			- fix him firing at where you were after you go around a corner []			- Change treasure pool to be more fitting
- []			- create ball tech as well as attached armour
- []		- Charging Automaton
+   []			- create ball tech as well as attached armour []		- Charging Automaton
    []			- Charge attack state
    []			- Lance drop
  []		- Shield Automaton
- []			- Slaterbug design
+   			- Slaterbug design
- []			- Shield item drop
+ 			- Shield item drop
    			- Defend state.
 Stand between hostile and friendly NPC
  				- when in defend state, will move very slowly to stay inbetween hostile and friendly NPC
 			- If health >= 50% then break armour and change look to be more fitting. ( bits of metal blowing off ) []	- Engineer Boss ( Boiler Room Boss )
  [] 		- Create sprites